czaczka/-assignment2/README.md

 ## Data structures

 Currently there is one main data structures.
-This is the users database using mongodb.
+This is the users database using mongodb where users is the collection name.
 It contains a userID, name, email, password and role.
 It uses the mongodb and is currently set to "db2" the mongodb is initiated on startup and the server address is `mongodb://localhost:27017` The other main data structure is the users interface which is for the frontend.
 It contains the outline of the object users which has a userID, name, email, password and role.

 ## REST API